 The journal eLife is also taking steps toward becoming an Overlay Journal, with their implementation of a preprint only submission route (Eisen et al., 2020).
 Although eLife appears to embrace all the advantages of transparency in their use of preprints, there is still a significant APC barrier that has recently jumped from $2500 to $3000 for the privilege to publish (eLife has an APC waiver system which is not seen by editors).
 Again the question of what exactly scholars are paying such high fees for comes to the forefront.

 All of these models tie-in with transparency.
-Because preprints and reviews are OA, the review process is transparent.
+Because preprints and reviews are OA, and the review process is transparent.

 Peer Community In deserve their own subheading in this section as they are the closest that you can get to an open publishing experience in the Biological Sciences.
 They drive a number of initiatives that are designed to meet those committed to open publishing, as well as those who want to test the waters.